pridapablo/ITESM-syntaxHighlighter-TC2037/OnePager.md

-# OnePager.md

 ## Reflections on the Solution, Algorithms, and Execution Time

 This Elixir program is designed to provide syntax highlighting for Python files.
 It reads a Python file line by line using streams, identifies various language constructs, and outputs an HTML file with the syntax highlighted.

-Reflecting on the proposed solution, we can see that it is a good starting point for a syntax highlighter.
-It is a simple solution that uses many of the pros of using a functional programming language such as Elixir (stream, pattern matching, etc.).
-It is important to note that the highlighter is not a full parser and that that is its main limitation, since it doesn't handle language rules such as variable names.
-Regarding other limitations, we could talk about multiline comments, which are not supported by the highlighter, since its nature is to read the file line by line.
+Reflecting on the proposed solution, we see that it is a good starting point for a syntax highlighter.
+It is a simple solution that utilizes many of the advantages of using a functional programming language such as Elixir, including streams and pattern matching.
+It is important to note that the highlighter is not a full parser, which is its main limitation, as it doesn't handle language rules such as variable names.
+Another limitation is its inability to support multiline comments due to its nature of reading the file line by line.

-The execution time of the algorithm is largely determined by the size of the Python file being processed, but the worst case scenario would mean going through each line of code quite a few times (1 for the DFA and 12 for all Regex).
+The execution time of the algorithm is largely determined by the size of the Python file being processed.
+The worst-case scenario involves going through each line of code numerous times, once for the DFA and 12 times for all regular expressions.
 However, because the processing is stream-based, it has a small memory footprint and can handle large files effectively.

-Given the previous reflections, we estimate that the code will have a time complexity of O(n\*m), where n is the number of lines in the Python file and m is the number of characters in each line.
-Nevertheless, we are quite confident that the complexity does not exceed O(n^n), since the algorithm does not have any nested loops or recursions.
+Given these reflections, we estimate that the code will have a time complexity of O(n\*m), where n is the number of lines in the Python file and m is the number of characters in each line.
+Nevertheless, we are confident that the complexity does not exceed O(n^n), as the algorithm does not have any nested loops or recursions.

 ## Algorithm Complexity